 A workaholic is completely absorbed by work.Mostly they never turn off or taking time out.
 Workaholics denying they have a problem.
 Many suffering health problems which are often ignored.
 This is because they don’t want anything to get in the way of their work.
 Unfortunately leading to chronic conditions including stress and burnout.

-The family of the workaholic also suffers as their needs are often ignored resulting in rejection issues and poor self esteem in children who feel they are not good enough to get attention.
-Children may also find it difficult to bond with a parent who is a workaholic, as they so rarely spend quality time together.
-Many workaholics also find it difficult to sustain relationships, as work consumes their entire life.
-A relationship cannot work if one partner is always absent or when they are at home, their thoughts are somewhere else.
+The family of the workaholic also suffers.
+And their needs are often ignored.
+This resulting in rejection issues and poor self esteem in children.
+Children finding it difficult with bonding with a parent who is a workaholic .Because they so rarely spend quality time together.
+Many workaholics, finding it difficult to sustain relationships.
+As work consumes their entire life.

-The truth is that what may have started out as a healthy approach to working hard can easily turn into something which can have serious health implications and may result in you losing your family, or causing the end of your relationship.
-Like any addiction, if you are a workaholic, you may find it difficult to admit that you have a problem and even harder to ask for help.
+In truth what started as a healthy approach to working easily turning into a problem.
+Moreover, causing serious health problems.
+And the potential of losing your family.
+Or causing the end of your relationship.
+Like any addiction, you may be finding it difficult to admit that you have a problem.And even harder to ask for help.

-The good news is that you can recover from being a workaholic and bring balance into your life.
-If you think you may be a workaholic take time to reflect on the consequences of your addiction.
+In conclusion, you can recover from being a workaholic.
+As well as bringing balance into your life.
 Admitting to yourself that you are a workaholic is the first step.
-Also consider seeking help to gain an understanding of why you operate in this way.
-This self knowledge will help you rebalance your life and adjust your priorities.
+Also consider seeking help .
+In this way gaining an understanding of why you prioritise work over everything else.
+In short self knowledge helping you rebalance your life.
+As well as adjusting your priorities.